Nurse Leader Intensive

 Target Audience: Directors of Nursing (nursing homes) and other Nursing Leadership positions

-Content: Throughout the four days, the presenters will address staffing, self-led teams, cross training, person-centered care, regulations, new skills and competencies for nurses in culture change homes.
+Content: Throughout the session, the presenters will address staffing, self-led teams, cross training, person-centered care, regulations, new skills and competencies for nurses in culture change homes.
 The training is designed for the nurse executive and nurse leaders in household, neighborhood and small house organizations.
 It can also be of great benefit to an executive team in the early design stages of determining how physical renovation and clinical care might merge to allow individuals to live a life of choice with support from staff.

 Learn more about our services